-- be a part of the wider community - welcome people so they are familiar with the location and might look to the congregation for spiritual support - generate revenue to assist with operations.
+- support non-profit organizations such as Scouts or Alcoholics Anonymous (AA), or to provide meeting space for community organizations - be a part of the wider community - welcome people so they are familiar with the location and might look to the congregation for spiritual support - generate revenue to assist with operations.
 (Congregations can offset the operation costs of their church buildings but should be careful about making a 'profit'.
 Canada Revenue and municipal tax authorities set limits on such income by tax-exempt entities and may question such exemptions.)